Climate Resilience Planning and Action

 * Focus groups

-* Drop-in session
+* Drop-in info session

 * Finalize draft Climate Element -